Is Your Divorce Subject To An Order For Spousal Support?

 Unlike with child support, there is no fixed formula to decide the total amount of spousal support that an individual may be entitled to receive.
 Upon separation, and before a final spousal support determination is made, the court may award temporary spousal support to one spouse.
 Temporary spousal support is typically paid directly from one spouse to the other, and this obligation ends when the final spousal support order is entered.
 This type of support is set at the initial hearing.

 Permanent spousal support is support that is paid for an indefinite period of time, although the amount may be modified if the payer or recipient experiences a substantial change in circumstances.
 In determining permanent spousal support, the court will examine a number of factors, such as the length of the marriage, the marital standard of living, tax issues, each party’s needs, each party’s education level and earning potential, each party’s age and health, and each party’s contribution to the marriage.

 If you want to secure a fair spousal support arrangement, you should seek the assistance of a divorce lawyer who is experienced in these matters.
-At the Law Offices of David P. Schwarz, our Orange County spousal support attorneys have over 20 years of experience helping Southern California residents resolve these issues, and we can help you as well.
-Our clients come from cities such as Mission Viejo, Laguna Hills, San Clemente, Dana Point, Lake Forest, Huntington Beach, Costa Mesa, Fullerton, Yorba Linda, Orange, Irvine, and Newport Beach.
-To set up a consultation, call the Law Offices of David P. Schwarz at 949-735-9266 or contact us online.
+At the Law Office of David P. Schwarz, our Orange County spousal support attorneys have over 20 years of experience helping Southern California residents resolve these issues, and we can help you as well.
+To set up a consultation, call the Law Office of David P. Schwarz at 949-296-4119 or contact us online.